QG-phy/TBSOC/README.md

    ```
    This will start a local server and open the GUI in your default browser at `http://localhost:8000`.

+> **⚠️ macOS Users**: If you see a security warning when opening the app, see [macOS Installation Guide](docs/macOS_Installation.md) for instructions on how to safely open unsigned apps.

 ### GUI Features
 - **Interactive Parameter Editor**:
   - Configure file paths (POSCAR, EIGENVAL, Wannier90 files)